-These homemade kale crackers are made by combining kale and flour.
-They are sprinkled with salt to make a delicious snack or appetizer.
-You’re going to love these healthy crackers!
+Easy homemade kale crackers recipe made by combining kale and flour.
+They are sprinkled with salt to make a healthy snack!
+I love these as a alternative to kale chips!

 Yup, it’s kale time in the garden which means I have a list of new kale recipes.
-Earlier this week I gave you my current favorite lunch sandwich, but now it’s all about snacks.
+Earlier this week I gave you my kale sandwich recipe, but now it’s all about snacks.
 At around 4PM every afternoon I snack.
 I can’t help it!
 I’m a afternoon snacker while my husband is a late night snacker, but either way is ok because you won’t regret eating these homemade kale crackers.

 The crackers are easy to make and I bet that you have all the ingredients already in your pantry.
 It’s the perfect way to use a entire bunch of kale!
 These crackers are perfect for snacking, serving as a appetizer (especially sprinkled with Parmesan or a thin slice of Sharp cheese), or alongside eggs at breakfast.